Nxtra/blogs-david-en-nick/blog-athena.md

 ```

 This returns the state of the crawler, thus telling us whether or not the crawler is finished.
-As you can see from the diagram and the ASL, we'll use this status to make a `choice` for what is the next step to execute.
+As you can see from the diagram and the `ASL`, we'll use this status to make a `choice` for what is the next step to execute.

 **RunETLInsertAthena**
-When the crawler is finished it is time to run the ETL job.
+When the crawler is finished, it is time to run the ETL job.
 This is done using AWS `Athena`.
 Read more about the how and what of `Athena` in the next paragraph.

-It is however the job of a Lambda function to start the ETL job in `Athena` and to check when it is finished.
+It is, however, the job of a Lambda function to start the ETL job in `Athena` and to check when it is finished.

 The handler of the lambda function that starts the ETL job looks as follows.